garden-io/garden/docs/basics/ephemeral-clusters.md

 order: 4
 ---

-# Garden Ephemeral Kubernetes Clusters
+# Garden Managed Kubernetes Clusters

 {% hint style="warning" %}
-This feature is still experimental.
+This feature is still experimental and only available in Garden `>=0.13.14`.
 Please let us know if you have any questions or if any issues come up!
 {% endhint %}

 At Garden, we're committed to reducing the friction with getting started and trialing our tooling with your projects.
 To make Garden adoption more accessible and convenient, we've introduced **Ephemeral Kubernetes Clusters**.
 We designed this feature to provide you with a hassle-free way to explore Garden's capabilities on Kubernetes without needing to configure or provision a local or remote cluster.

 The Ephemeral Kubernetes Clusters are provided for free to all users in our **Community Tier**.
 These clusters are meant for short-term use and to allow you to run and test your applications with Garden on a remote Kubernetes cluster.

-You can add or remove Garden ephemeral clusters easily via the `garden-kubernetes` provider.
+You can add or remove Garden managed clusters easily via the `garden-kubernetes` provider.

 ## Getting started

-There are a lot of example garden projects that are already configured and ready to go with Garden ephemeral clusters.
+There are a lot of example garden projects that are already configured and ready to go with Garden managed clusters.
 Checkout our [quickstart guide](quickstart.md) or the [ephemeral-cluster-demo](https://github.com/garden-io/garden/tree/main/examples/ephemeral-cluster-demo) example on GitHub.
 In the following steps you'll learn how to configure your own Garden projects to use the `garden-kubernetes` provider.

 ### Step 1 - Configure the provider